alessio-cuzzocrea/tesi/experiments/MLP_baseline/README.md

         return model
     model = KerasClassifier(build_fn = create_model, epochs = 10, batch_size=batch_size, verbose=1, shuffle=False)

-The experiment scripts in this file are:
+The experiment scripts in this folder are:

 * [grid_search_MLP_loss_and_activations]( https://github.com/alessio-cuzzocrea/tesi/blob/master/experiments/MLP_baseline/grid_search_MLP_loss_and_activations.ipynb)
 In this file there is the exhaustive search of each combination of the hyperparameters defined